 Adding a Workflow

-Workbench provides thousands of community authored workflows through its integrations with external workflow repositories that you can run with your Workbench account.
-However, there are many situations where the existing workflows are not sufficient.
+Workbench provides thousands of community authored workflows through its integrations with external workflow repositories that you can run in your Workbench account.
+There are however many situations where the existing workflows are not sufficient.

 Adding a private workflow provides a number of key benefits: